ionos-cloud/cluster-api-provider-ionoscloud/docs/local-provider.md

 Now you can find the generated files in: `~/.config/cluster-api/dev-repository`

-The cli tool will also tell you how to invoke the command properly.
+The CLI tool will also tell you how to invoke the command properly.
 Make sure that you use the correct config file.